-What is the situation with public school education in Victoria?
+What is the state of public school education in Victoria?

 Our public school children deserve better